23 Weeks Pregnant

 Tips for Week 23

-- NICU awareness — if you want to prepare, tour NICU at planned hospital.
-Premature birth is rare (10% of US births) but knowing the system helps.
+- Get familiar with the NICU — if you want to prepare, touring the NICU at your planned hospital can help.
+Premature birth is uncommon (about 10 percent of US births), but understanding the system brings peace of mind.

-- Strengthen + stabilize — focus on glutes, core (transverse abdominis), back.
-Pelvic tilts, glute bridges, side plank modifications, bird-dog.
-Reduces back pain, supports growing belly.
+- Strengthen and stabilize — focus on your glutes, core (especially the transverse abdominis), and back.
+Pelvic tilts, glute bridges, modified side planks, and bird-dogs can reduce back pain and support your growing belly.

 Things To Do (Checklist)